wikimedia/restbase/README.md

     if (env.req === req) {
         // response to the original request
         if (resp.status === 404) {
-            // try to generate HTML on the fly var env.parsoidRequest = { uri: '/parsoid' + env.req.uri };
+            // try to generate HTML on the fly by calling Parsoid var env.parsoidRequest = { uri: '/parsoid' + env.req.uri };
             return { reqs: env.parsoidRequest };
         } else {